daotalabs/HoverXchange/README.md

 Clone this repository into your local machine or download as a zip file and unzip it in your desired directory.

 ### Step 2: Load the extension on your Chrome browser.
 2.1 Open Google Chrome, type `chrome://extensions/` in the address bar and hit enter to open the Extension Settings.
 2.2 Switch to `Developer mode` at the upper right corner of the page if not set already.
 2.3 Click on the `Load unpacked` button, navigate to and select the xchange_xtension's folder.
 The extension should now appear in your browser.

 ### Step 3: Test.
 That's it!
-Try openning a website that has money amounts on display (e.g. amazon.com) and test xchange_xtension's functionalities.
+Try openning a website that has money amounts on display (e.g. amazon.com) and test xchange-xtension's functionalities.

 ## Built With
 - JavaScript